ethanmoyer/Bioinformatics/README.md

 ### Lecture 3 - read-pairs.py

 Given a sequence, the script fragments it into k-mer read pairs and aligns them using a Eulerian path algorithm.

+### Lecture 4 - proteinSequencing.py

+Given a spectrum of peptide weights, the function reconstructs the unknown protein, assuming a perfect spectrum.